bowmanjd/terminaltalk/slides/slides.md

 # Public Service Announcement

-- slashes lean to the right
+- slashes lean to the right: /
-- when in doubt, quote
+- "when in doubt", 'quote'
-- your nemesis: spaces in directory and file names
+- FileNames and directory_names are better without spaces

 ---
 layout: image-right